 Taking a photo straight on can sometimes be nice!
 Changing up that perspective, however, is what can take your photo from nice to great!!
 Resting your phone on the kitchen counter while your child is washing their hands, or standing directly above them while they're playing with their toys and taking the picture from above makes for a much more intriguing photo!
 Try and think outside the box, and you just might come away with something you will cherish for many years to come!
 Also, pictures from slightly above is one of the most flattering angles.
-Yes, that's why you see all of the teenage girls taking photos with their phones up in the air.
+Yes, that's why you see all of the teenage girls taking photos with their phones up above their heads.
 So be sure to keep that in mind the next time you're snapping a photo... or more importantly, remind your spouse of that when they have the camera ready to take a photo of you!

 5. Just Say No to Zoom